 2. Coconut oil

-Coconut oil is as good for your skin as it is for your leather clothes and furniture!
+olive oil is as good for your skin as it is for your leather clothes and furniture!
 In order to get started with the softening, put a layer of coconut oil on your item and start rubbing it until it completely absorbs most of the applied oil.
 Afterward, clean off the excess and enjoy your renewed and softened leather item.

 Start by cleaning your leather item with some rubbing alcohol or some oxygenated water and let it dry completely.
 Afterward, take a soft brush and start applying Vaseline on the leather.
 Keep layering the Vaseline until you notice that your item is becoming noticeably softer.
 In that case, all is left to do is to polish it with a clean sponge or cloth.